 The Enhancing Computer Vision for Public Safety Challenge is an open innovation competition from NIST PSCR focused on advancing the capacity of no-reference (NR) metrics and computer vision algorithms to support public safety missions.
 During this 2-phase challenge, NIST PSCR will award up to $240,000.

-PSCR seeks solvers to create image datasets that depict camera capture problems, such as grime on the lens or sun flare, that cause issues for computer vision applications.
+PSCR seeks solvers to create image or video datasets that depict camera capture problems, such as grime on the lens or sun flare, that cause issues for computer vision applications.
 These training datasets will help further image quality research and development aimed at better diagnosing and predicting camera problems.
 This supports PSCR’s mission by expanding the research community and raising awareness of the public safety use case and NIST’s research in this area.

 A roadblock to the deployment of computer vision and video analytics is the myriad problems cameras experience when deployed in real world environments.
 PSCR wants to stimulate research in the unique area of image quality assessment to support public safety.